 Scientific Reasoning & Physics Conceptual Gains

-For the 98 students in the earlier data set, we saw a significant correlation between the reasoning test scores and the normalized gains on the FCI.
+In one data set, consisting of 98 students, we see a significant correlation between the reasoning test scores and the normalized gains on the FCI.
 These students were in 6 different courses, with 4 different instructors, using different interactive techniques.
+(Three of the courses were summer sections with less than 10 students each.)

-There is a significant correlation between the scientific reasoning scores and gains shown on the FCI (r=0.54, p<0.0001).1
+There is a significant correlation between the scientific reasoning scores and gains shown on the FCI (r=0.54, p<0.0001).

 Students who scored in the lowest quartile on the LT had an average FCI gain of 0.26, while those in the highest quartile had an average gain of 0.67.